Abelianization and fixed point properties of units in integral group rings: Preliminaries

-As will be explained in further detail in \Cref{subsectie higher rank}, $\SL_n(D)$ is an algebraic $K$-group and $\SL_n(\O)$ an arithmetic subgroup therein.
+If we write $\O$ for an order in a finite dimensional division $\Q$-algebra $D$ then, as will be explained in further detail and more generally in \Cref{subsectie higher rank}, $\SL_n(D)$ is an algebraic $\Q$-group and $\SL_n(\O)$ an arithmetic subgroup therein.
 The properties of $\SL_n(\O)$ strongly depend on whether $\U (\O)$ is finite or not.
 If it is infinite, there is a vast literature showing that $\SL_n(\O)$ satisfies strong properties as illustrated in the introduction.
-Therefore in this paper we will consider the case $\U (\O)$ is finite.
+Therefore in this paper we will consider the case where $\U (\O)$ is finite.
 Interestingly this is not a condition on $\O$ but rather a condition on $D$ and one can classify the division algebras containing such an order.
 Due to the importance of the following classical result we recall its proof.

-\begin{theorem} Let $A$ be a finite dimensional simple $\Q$-algebra and $\O$ an order in $A$.
+\begin{theorem}[Folklore] Let $A$ be a finite dimensional simple $\Q$-algebra and $\O$ an order in $A$.
 Then, $\U(\O)$ is finite if and only if one of the following holds: \begin{enumerate} \item $A= \Q(\sqrt{-d})$ with $d \geq 0$ a non-negative integer, \item $A= \qa{u}{v}{\Q}$ with $u,v < 0$ negative integers. \end{enumerate} \end{theorem} \begin{proof} We may assume that $A = \Ma_n(D)$ for $D$ a division algebra containing $\mathbb{Q}$ in its center.
 Due to \Cref{order zijn commensurable} we may assume that the order is of the form $\O = \Ma_n(\O')$, for an order $\O'$ in $D$.
 Since $\GL_n(\O')$ is infinite for $n \geq 2$, we have $n = 1$, and $A = D$ a division algebra.

+If $D$ is commutative, $D$ is a number field and the statement (in both directions) is a direct consequence of Dirichlet's unit theorem \cite[Corollary~5.2.6]{EricAngel1}.